developmentseed/nightlights-api/dbscripts/README.md

 The scripts here expect that the `data/` directory contains:

  - The gzipped CSV files of the [summary data](../summaries/README.md), as produced by the data processing scripts.
+  - `months/*.gz`: monthly village data - files will be gunzipped and concatenated
-  - `states-months/*.gz`: monthly state data - files will be unzipped and concatenated
+  - `states-months/*.gz`: monthly state data - files will be gunzipped and concatenated
-  - `districts/*.gz`: monthly districts data - files will be unzipped and concatenated
+  - `districts/*.gz`: monthly districts data - files will be gunzipped and concatenated
-  - `states-distribution/*.gz`: state quintile distribution data - files will be unzipped and concatenated
+  - `states-distribution/*.gz`: state quintile distribution data - files will be gunzipped and concatenated
-  - `districts-distribution/*.gz`: district quintile distribution data - files will be unzipped and concatenated
+  - `districts-distribution/*.gz`: district quintile distribution data - files will be gunzipped and concatenated
  - `DISTRICT_11.*`: the 2011 India district boundaries shapefile from MLInfo
  - `UD_vills_CCODE01.csv`: Data from the RGGVY program
  - `villages.csv`: Villagecodes and associated lat,lon